Families Facing the Future

 Summary: (To include basic study design, measures, results, and notable limitations)

-The study used a subset of the same sample as Catalano et al. (1997).
-The purpose of the study was to describe the adversities experienced by a sample of children of opiate-dependent parents in the Focus on Families project (FOF) [now called Families Facing the Future], and examine criteria for young adulthood functional resilience, and test parent, child, and school predictors of resilience.
+The study used the same sample as Catalano et al. (1997).
+The purpose of the study was to describe the adversities experienced by a sample of children of opiate-dependent parents in the Focus on Families project (FOF) [now called Families Facing the Future], examine criteria for young adulthood functional resilience, and test parent, child, and school predictors of resilience.
 Participant parents were randomly assigned to receive either standard methadone treatment or treatment plus FOF.
 Measures utilized include the Composite International Diagnostic Interview (CIDI).
 Results indicate that although all participants had an opiate-dependent parent, 70% experienced two or more additional types of childhood adversity and 20% experienced four or more types.
 A total of 24% met the following three criteria for functional resilience at the time of their young-adult interview: (1) working or being enrolled in school, (2) no history of substance abuse or dependence, and (3) no adult criminal charges in the prior 5 years.
 The FOF intervention did not significantly predict functional resilience.
 Girls were approximately four times more likely to exhibit resilience than boys.
 Experiencing a wider range of adversities in addition to having an opiate-dependent parent did not reduce the likelihood of functional resilience.
 Of the five child, family, and school predictors tested, only externalizing or internalizing problems in childhood were significantly associated with the likelihood of functional resilience as a young adult.
-Limitations include resilience is measured at only one time point, reliance on self-reported measures, and small sample size.
+Limitations include resilience was measured at only one time point, reliance on self-reported measures, analyses on only a subset of the original sample, and small sample size.

 Additional References